 Great weather and stream conditions have arrived in time for the last weekend in April in southeastern Minnesota.
 Daytime air temperatures in the low 50’s and water temperatures from 47°-55°F in the Root River valley promise active trout and a crisp and sunny streamside experience through Sunday.
 Join us at the National Trout Center for the latest fishing updates, maps and a guide to the recently reconstructed 9-hole fishing course in Preston.

 Hydrographic conditions are monitored in Minnesota through the DNR/MPCA Cooperative Stream Gaging program.
 Automated stream gauging stations throughout the state are available to the public at the DNR website: http://www.dnr.state.mn.us/waters/csg/index.html.

+See our recent Trout Tyme blog article on stream flows and transparency for further information on judging water clarity.
 See also the MN DNR stream conditions report for this week at http://www.dnr.state.mn.us/areas/fisheries/lanesboro/stream_conditions.html.